KoalaLLL/ChangLiu/_pages/cv.md

 * Fall 2021: Teaching Assistant
   * University of New South Wales, Sydney
   * Undergraduate Taste of Research Program
-  * Duties included: Assisted in interviewing students who apply for this program; Assisted supervising undergraduate students to have a basic understanding of research.
+  * Duties included: Assisted in interviewing students who apply for this program; Assisted in supervising undergraduate students to have a basic understanding of research.
   * Supervisor: Professor Linlin Ge

 * Jul.
 2018 – Feb.
 2020: Research Assistant